 - Buy beads.
 Trust me.
 You’ll have more than you know what to do with by the end of your Mardi Gras.

-- Flash your tits.
+- Flash your boobs.
 People really don’t whip their ladies out except on Bourbon Street.
-If you want beads, put your hands up, not your tits out.
+If you want beads, just put your hands up.

 - Harass people.
 Revealing costumes are NOT an invitation to touch, grab, or heckle people.
-Don’t be an asshole.
+Don’t be a prick.

 - Carry glass containers.
 Broken glass is not fun in a crowd.
 Use a reusable bottle or drink pouch to minimize waste.

 - Hang out on Bourbon Street the whole time.
 There’s so much more to New Orleans than Bourbon Street, and it’s dull compared to what you’ll find in other parts of the city!